 6. Nolan Ryan Age: 67 Height: 6′ 2″ Weight: 200

 Nolan Ryan is a former Major League Baseball pitcher who played for 27 years throwing straight up gas.
 His pitches were often clocked over 100 mph.
 Even today you don’t see pitchers throw as hard and for as long as The Ryan Express.
 Born in Refugio Texas, Nolan was the youngest of six children (starting to see a trend here).
 He is now the CEO of the Texas Rangers and known for making tough decisions and inspiring his players.
 But perhaps his toughness was best on display during his final season when with Robin Ventura charged the mound after being hit by a pitch, the photo above shows what was waiting for him.
 Robin was not a small man and was 26 yrs old, Nolan Ryan was 46.
 Nolan’s last pitch in the majors was clocked at 98 mph.
 He just might be the toughest, most rugged male at any age.

 They just don’t make em like this any more.
 We are raising children to be babies now days.
-Everyone gets a trophy, kids dress like American Gladiators just to ride their bike .. on grass.
-The professional athletes complain, take games off, use steroids, boxers duck fights & being a stunt double is a lucrative career!
-The tough guy that doesn’t complain is certainly a dying breed and we thank these grandfathers for continuing to be a role model in that respect.
+Everyone gets a trophy, kids dress like American Gladiators just to ride their bike, on grass!
+The professional athletes complain constantly, often take games off & use steroids.
+Fighters duck fights & being a stunt double is a lucrative career.
+The tough guy that doesn’t complain is a dying breed and we thank these grandfathers for continuing to be a role model in that respect.

 Thanks For Reading !